Thermondo/tilex/README.md

 We originally implemented Tilex as [_hr-til_](https://github.com/hashrocket/hr-til), a Ruby on Rails app.

+### Thermondo fork

+Our default branch is called `thermondo`.
+It's the main branch with our local adaptations and should be used for deployment and as the basis for changes.

+`master` is tracking upstream master and will regularly be merged into our default branch.

 ### Installation

 If you are creating your own version of the site,